tobilg/facebook-events-by-location/README.md

 ### Query results
 The response will be `application/json` and contain an `events` property containing the array of event objects, as well as a `metadata` property with some stats.
 See below for an example.

+#### Location/Place data in the query result

+There are two types of locations in the resulting event JSON objects:

+* `place`: This is the consolidated Place object from the Venue (which is actually the Page object which was returned from the Place search), and the Event's place data.
+The latter will supersede the Place page data.
+* `venue.location`: This is the location data of the Page object.

+As the Facebook Graph API can only be queried for Places via coordinate/distance, and Events can have their own, "real" location, it's possible that the place data which is found in `place` can be outside the boundaries of the original query.

+Consequences:
+* If you want consistency regarding query vs. results, you should use `venue.location`.
+* If you want accuracy regarding the real event location, you should use `place`.

 ### Sample call

 `http://localhost:3000/events?lat=40.710803&lng=-73.964040&distance=100&sort=venue&accessToken=YOUR_APP_ACCESS_TOKEN` (make sure you replace `YOUR_APP_ACCESS_TOKEN` with a real access token!)